BigBrotherWatchingYou/Booknote/computer-structure&opponents.md

 - we usually call 16bit= 1 word
 - Word Length means the bits that CPU can handle at a same time
 - the longer the Word Length, the more effective
-- FOR EXAMPLE: if a memory has a 4GB capacity, and a 32-bit Word Length, then : the width of AB and DB is 32-bit
+- FOR EXAMPLE: if a memory has a 4GB capacity, and a 32-bit Word Length , then : the width of AB and DB is 32-bit

 ### Data bus (DB)